Maryse Hilsz: Flying career

 In 1933 she shared the Fédération Aéronautique Internationale "Woman of the Year Award" with Amelia Earhart, and was the winner of the Harmon Trophy the same year.
-She had only been flying since 1930, having saved the tuition fee for the aviation license by doing entertainment stunts including parachute jump and standing on the wings of a flying plane.
+She had only been flying since 1930.

 She established a new women's altitude record of 14309 m on June 23, 1936.
 In 1936 she won the Hélène Boucher Cup flying a Breguet 270 Series.